-Summer research in collaboration with a biology faculty member focusing on current areas of research including immunology, pathophysiology, molecular genetics, animal behavior, and forest/freshwater ecosystem analysis.
+Summer research in collaboration with a Biology faculty member focusing on current areas of research including immunology, pathophysiology, molecular genetics, animal behavior and forest/freshwater ecosystem analysis.
 Students work intensively with a faculty member over the course of four weeks during the summer.
-Prerequisite: BIOL 151, 152.
 Permission of instructor required.
+This course has a lab fee.
 Liberal Arts.